 We start with basic coverage of where you can obtain the media that you want to play back.
 Then, we cover how to use MediaPlayer for playing back audio files, such as an Ogg Vorbis clip.
-We then look at the use of VideoView for playing back video files, and MediaPlayer and SurfaceView for playing back streaming video.
+We then look at the use of VideoView for playing back video files.
 We wrap with brief coverage of other audio playback APIs in Android.